Wednesday, 3 May 2017

 2. Sairuk/Sairup (Salai Lup) Tinnaba

-3. Pee Tinnaba
+3. Pee Tinnaba & Pen Tinnaba

-4. Pen Tinnaba
+4. Leinung Pen Tinnaba

-6. Mungnaba
+5. Mungnaba

-7. Ee-Omnaba
+6. Ee-Omnaba

-8. Ngaknaba
+7. Ngaknaba

 1. YEK TINNABA

 According to the rule of Yek Salai system.
 A Bride and a Bridegroom belonging to the same Yek are considered to be siblings and it is strictly prohibited for them to marry even if they belong to distant families.
-They are believe to be descendants who are transcending from the same common ancestor known as Yek Tinnaba descendants who are in the same phurups, shagei and yumnaks. it will be like a brother marrying a sister which is known to cause genetic disorders in their offspring. probably the prevention of marriages within the same yek .
+They are believing to be descendants who are transcending from the same common ancestor known as Yek Tinnaba descendants who are in the same phurups, shagei and yumnaks. it will be like a brother marrying a sister which is known to cause genetic disorders in their offspring. probably the prevention of marriages within the same yek.

 2. SAIRUK/SAIRUP (SALAI LUP) TINNABA

-People who is believe to be descendants from a common ancestor who have been separated into different phurup by merging into different yeks are known as sairuk/sairup tinnaba meaning ‘united through (the fold of) sairup.
-Sairup tinnaba is of two types, viz., sairuk
+People who are believe to be descendants from a common ancestor who have been separated into different phurup by merging into different yeks are known as sairuk/sairup tinnaba meaning ‘united through (the fold of) sairup.
+Sairup tinnaba is of two types, viz., sairuk achouba and sairuk macha.

-Sairuk achouba :-Descendants of children of the parents born to different mothers of a single father are classified under sairuk achouba.
+Sairuk achouba: Descendants of children of the parents born to different mothers of a single father are classified under sairuk achouba.
 The different mothers, one’s own and step mothers may or may not have same yek, shagei, yumnak or phunga.
 Descendants who are fall under such a sairuk achouba are prohibited for marries alliance.
 This is so prohibited so as to check the hereditary line coming from a single ‘pater’.
 Genetically, the high probability of surfacing homozygous lethal genes if married among such descendants thereby causing harmful effects to the offspring.

-the Meiteis are, viz., moirang anouba and angom yek, khuman and luwang, khaba-nganba and chenglei yek, and moirang ariba and nganba yek.
+Sairup macha tinnaba: Descendants who have been descended through mother’s line.
+This is known as “pee” tinnaba and “pen” tinnaba.
+The four shairuk tinnaba groups which are prohibited for marries alliances among the Meiteis are, viz., moirang anouba and angom yek, khuman and luwang, khaba-nganba and chenglei yek, and moirang ariba and nganba yek.

-3.PEE TINNABA AND PEN TINNABA
+3. PEE TINNABA AND PEN TINNABA

-Pee:– is derived from ‘mapee’ meaning ‘mother’ and pee tinnaba (Descendants having same Mother)
+Pee: is derived from ‘mapee’ meaning ‘mother’ and pee tinnaba (Descendants having same Mother)

-pen:- is derived from ‘mapen/maben’ (grandmother). pen tinnaba( Descendants having same grandmother) .
+Pen: is derived from ‘mapen/maben’ (grandmother). pen tinnaba (Descendants having same grandmother).
 Children born to ego’s father’s sister’s children and ego’s father’s brother’s children are pee or pen tinnaba groups.
 Marries from ego’s generation are not allowed up to the third generation.
 It can be said that if one examines minutely, pee tinnaba and pen tinnaba are forms of shairuk tinnaba.

 4. LEINUNG PEN TINNABA

-different yek, then her son’s descendants are leinung pen tinnaba group.
+The descendants descending from the distant mapen (grandmother) but not from the direct mapen are called leinung pen tinnaba group.
+A woman if married to a man of a yek/sagei/yumnak or different yumnaks of the same yek or different yumnak/sagei of a different yek, then her son’s descendants are leinung pen tinnaba group.
 For instance, in history,Pureiromba Angou’s sister, Pureilemnusu first married to a man and she gave birth to Khamchingkon Haiheiba Pureilmnusu again remarried to Khaba Yupuroi of Khaba phurup and she gave birth to Krumkoiba.
-Khamchingkon and his descendants became nganba yek shalai and Krumkoiba’s descendants became khaba yek shalai.Therefore, nganba and khaba are in the fold of leinung pen tinnaba
+Khamchingkon and his descendants became nganba yek shalai and Krumkoiba’s descendants became khaba yek shalai.Therefore, nganba and khaba are in the fold of leinung pen tinnaba.

 5. MUNGNABA

-bound to be happened.
+Mungnaba means something which cannot be done and if breach bad consequences are bound to be happened.
 Of the various forms of mungnaba, Ee-mungnaba (Ee means blood) is considered as the most important one.
 Two sibling sisters after marrying to two respective men who are in the same or different yek, shagei and yumnak and the children born to such sisters even though their husbands belong to different yek, yumnak and shagei are in the mungnaba fold and hence their descendants starting counting from the two sisters’ generation cannot be marry up to fifth generations.
 The descendants can marry from the sixth generation.
-On the one hand, the rule of marries alliances between
+On the one hand, the rule of marries alliances between descendants who are a little farther away in kinship bond have permission of a smaller number of generations for marriage.
+For instance, children born to cousin sisters of two sibling brothers having same parents or of step brothers (having common mother but different fathers) are fall under the ee-mungnaba group.
+The descendants of the two cousin sisters are not allowed to marry up to third generation counting from them i.e., the two cousin sisters.
+The descendants can marry from the fourth generations (Sambandha Niranoy, Ms).
+However, the general rules of marriage cannot be ignored (for instance, if the descendants are in the same yek, they are not allowed to marry).

 6. EE-OMNABA

-yumnaks though fall beyond the restricted generations of marriage are considered not to allow Marries alliances.
+There are few yumnaks descending from pee tinnaba and pen tinnaba groups.
+These yumnaks though fall beyond the restricted generations of marriage is considered not to allow Marries alliances.
 Such following of keeping exogamous relationship is known as eeomnaba.

 7. NGAKNABA

-keeping words by considering themselves as having near kinship ties.
+Two yumnaks who are not related through kinship, though can marry, do not marry by keeping words by considering themselves as having near kinship ties.
 For instance, teknonymous relationship maintains ngaknaba relationship.

-THE BASIC IDEA ABSTRACT FROM THE ABOVE RULE TO NORMAL UNDERSTANDING
+THE BASIC IDEA ABSTRACT FROM THE ABOVE RULE TO NORMAL UNDERSTANDING WHY THE YEK OF A SON IS IMPORTANT IN YEK SALAI SYSTEM?

 YUMNAK AND THE YEK SALAI